sanjnaofficial/TechStar/README.md

 # TechStar
-A beautiful React App with responsice UI.
+A beautiful React App with responsive UI.
+Used JavaScript and sass(Syntactically Awesome Style Sheets).